7 Cluster Analysis

 7.7.2 Local Outlier Factor (LOF)

 The Local Outlier Factor is related to concepts of DBSCAN can help to identify potential outliers.
-Calculate the LOF (I choose a local neighborhood size of 10 for density estimation),
+To calculate the LOF, a local neighborhood size (MinPts in DBSCAN) for density estimation needs to be chosen.
+I use 10 here since I expect my clusters to have each more than 10 points.

 lof <- lof(ruspini_scaled_outlier, minPts= 10)